 There are existing apps for reporting ‘roadkill,’ such as ‘Roadkills,’ an app for reporting road or railway-side animal deaths in India with the expressed goal of identifying and altering roadways that prove particularly dangerous for wildlife.
 There is also the more euphemistically-named ‘Wildlife Vehicle Collision Report,’ designed by a team of scientists at Utah State University with similar intentions.
 Though the ‘Roadkills’ app is intended to be used in India, I noticed while using the app myself that there were individuals reporting roadkill all over Europe, and even one solo individual reporting roadkill sightings on one of the motorways here in the Central Belt of Scotland.
 The ‘Wildlife Vehicle Collision Report’ (which is not available in the Android market here in the UK) is restricted to Utah state employees.
 These apps show great potential and value in considering human impact on non-human lives and preventing both human and animal deaths due to man-made infrastructure, and exist firmly in a scientific field focused on raw data collection.

-The mobile app’s interface will try to incorporate less typically scientific language and more introspective and open-ended language for human/dead animal interaction.
-There will be a quick section to simply send me, the artist/designer, a geo-tagged photograph of the animal or location alongside very basic information about the animal.
-There will be a second (optional but encouraged) section that reflects on the encounter and speculates both on the animal’s life prior to death and on what the user imagines happens, should happen, or does happen to the animal’s body after death, particularly with the knowledge that the animal’s body has the potential to be recreated into some kind of taxidermic form.
-The user will also be able to access an archive of their own past encounters.
+The website interface incorporates less typically scientific language and more introspective and open-ended language for human/dead animal interaction.
+By clicking 'submit' above, you will be able to answer a few questions about the animal sighting and upload an optional photo.
+Under 'view,' you can view all past submissions in a blog layout.
 Ultimately, the goal of Intersections: Animal Death will be to not only give a public forum to the section of my research that questions the relationship between taxidermy and death rituals during a time of changing human/animal relations, but also to encourage users to adopt a heightened awareness to the intersections of human life and animal life and death on a day-to-day scale, focused on both individual human and individual animal.
-It seeks to characterize this experience outside a structure of scientific research that sees a dead animal body not merely as data for future prevention, but in a sensory, individual presence of bodily encounters.
+It seeks to characterize this experience outside a structure of scientific research that sees a dead animal body not merely as data for future prevention, but as a sensory, individual presence of bodily encounters.